imrohit44/PyShowcase/README.md

 ### 3. ToneType
 Converts text into a sequence of beeps using the Windows `winsound` library.
 Each character in the input text is mapped to a unique beep frequency, allowing you to "hear" the text as tones.

 ### 4. LiveAudioPlot
 Visualizes live microphone input as a real-time ASCII bar graph in the terminal.
 The height of the bar represents the audio volume detected from the microphone.

+### 5. MatrixTerminal
+Creates a "Matrix rain" effect in your terminal window by continuously printing random symbols across the width of your terminal, simulating the iconic digital rain from the Matrix movies.

 ---
 Each project has its own folder and README with details, requirements, and usage instructions.